Locky7/open-etc-pool/README.md

 * Unlocker and payouts instance - 1x each (strict!)
 * API instance - 1x

+If this helps, fill out and run: main, api, unlocker, and payouts as seperate processes.

 ### Notes

 * Unlocking and payouts are sequential, 1st tx go, 2nd waiting for 1st to confirm and so on.
 You can disable that in code.
 Carefully read `docs/PAYOUTS.md`.